ninenines/cowboy/guide/introduction.md

 usage is documented in the respective sections of the guide.

 Most applications use the plain HTTP handler, which has three callback
 functions: init/3, handle/2 and terminate/3.
-Following is an example of a simple handler module.
+You can find more information about the arguments and possible return values of these callbacks in the HTTP handlers section of this guide.
+Following is an example of a simple HTTP handler module.

 ``` erlang
 -module(my_handler).